-Nigerian Maritime industry which includes the acquisition, Hydrography can be described as the measurement collation, processing and storage of all hydrographic data and Information to create navigation and enhance safety.
+Nigerian Maritime industry which includes the acquisition, collation, processing and storage of all hydrographic data and Information to create navigation and enhance safety.

 The Agency plans and carry out hydrographic survey of the Nigerian coastal area for purposes of safety of navigation.